lohithkumar8763/ProjectChenda/README.md

 This website provides information about Mayoora Vadhyakala and showcases their Chenda Melam performances and services.

-The website is designed to give visitors an easy way to:
+The website allows visitors to:

 - Learn about the group
 - View performances and activities